luccanunes/cpp-keylogger/README.md

  > just a simple c++ keylogger for Windows

 ## Installation
-Clone the repo or simply download the executable "main.exe", and you're ready to go!
+Clone the repo or simply download the executable "keylogger.exe", and you're ready to go!

 ## Usage
 First of all, make sure you have a "log.txt" file in the same directory as your executable or change the directory in the code (that requires compiling again).
 That's where all the keys are going to be stored. <br />